RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step2.md

 `fn start --log-level DEBUG`{{execute}}

 Running the Fn server with the DEBUG log level is a great way to track down any issues you are having with your functions.

+## File Writing

+If you want to write to a file from a function, it can only be to the local file system (inside the function container) and only to /tmp.
+Each function is configured with its own /tmp as non-persistent disk space.
+The size of this disk space is set as part of the function configuration.

+Of course, functions can write files on/to storage services - such as Oracle Cloud Object Storage.